 As is often the case in a small city, Bishopville doesn't have a public transportation system that people use for their commute.

-The per capita income in Bishopville in 2010 was $10,196, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $40,784 for a family of four.
-Bishopville also has one of the higher rates of people living in poverty in the nation, with 43.67% of its population below the federal poverty line.
+The per capita income in Bishopville in 2018 was $22,029, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $88,116 for a family of four.

 Bishopville is a very ethnically-diverse city.
 The people who call Bishopville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bishopville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bishopville include African, Irish, German, and Scottish.
+Important ancestries of people in Bishopville include English, Irish, African, German, and Scots-Irish.

 The most common language spoken in Bishopville is English.
 Other important languages spoken here include Spanish and African languages.